kaglet/kaglet/README.md

 - Efficient, modular benchmark and config assembly over: Deep learning architectures, candidate optimisers, datasets.
 Study is over inductive learning biases and search trajectory properties that explain certain behaviours.
 - My documenting of the mathematical and geometrically visualised knowledge over linear and non-linear algebra gained.

-To be open sourced once complete.
+To be open sourced once complete for reproducibility.

 ## Current projects of interest 🌱
  [Modula](https://github.com/modula-systems/modula), related to my research, as the next stage.
 Next goal is to learn about it more and perhaps contribute.